The Freedom Trail…

 While the route provided a lifeline to many people fleeing the horrors of war, be it oppression, imprisonment or forced labour, it was not a certainty that they would reach their destination.
 Bad weather, a lack of food, fatigue and poor equipment, often took their toll with many having to abandon their efforts while a few even perished along the way.
 It must also be remembered that once in Spain, evaders then had to avoid the hostile Spanish border patrols who were sympathetic to the Nazi regime in France.
 Many evaders were caught, imprisoned in Spain and then used by General Franco to barter with the Germans for food and provisions.

-The success of the Freedom trail as an escape route was based on a few key factors that included the sound local knowledge of the passeurs, the challenging mountain terrain, as well as the network of paths and trails that led from secluded hamlets that lay scattered throughout the foothills of the Pyrenees.
-This network could be accessed quickly and covertly by the passeurs, leading them to the high mountain passes and into Spain.
+The success of the Freedom trail as an escape route was based on a few key factors that included the sound local knowledge of the passeurs, the challenging mountain terrain and its varying weather, as well as the network of paths and trails that led from secluded hamlets that lay scattered throughout the foothills of the Pyrenees.
+This network could be accessed quickly and covertly by the passeurs, leading them to the high mountain passes and then into Spain.
 These routes often passed shepherd’s huts, barns and caves, which provided shelter and places where supplies could be stored.
-Today there is only one official route of the Freedom trail, and as a result, it does not take in much of the original network of paths and trails used by the original passeurs.
+Today there is only one official route of the Freedom trail.
+As a result, it does not take in the variety of paths and trails that were originally used by the passeurs.

-Contact us to discuss our 2-5 day walking options for the Freedom trail or let us know what you would like to do in the time you have.
+Please feel free to Contact us to discuss our 2-4 day walking options or let us know what you would like to do in the time you have.

 We look forward to welcoming you to this pristine environment; A place where the mountains allow us to feel free and be at peace, while at the same time delivering a raw natural challenge.

 Discover – Explore – Share